jpmghyston/how-to-money/PITCHME.md

 ## Disclaimer

 - I am not a qualified financial advisor |
+- None of this is financial advice |
 - I'm just a guy that read some stuff on the internet |
 - You probably shouldn't listen to me |